Domestic violence: On children

 Children in Solomon Islands watch a play on gender-based violence.

 There has been an increase in acknowledgment that a child who is exposed to domestic abuse during their upbringing will suffer developmental and psychological damage.
 During the mid-1990s, the Adverse Childhood Experiences Study found that children who were exposed to domestic violence and other forms of abuse had a higher risk of developing mental and physical health problems.
 Because of the awareness of domestic violence that some children have to face, it also generally impacts how the child develops emotionally, socially, behaviorally and cognitively.

 Some emotional and behavioral problems that can result due to domestic violence include increased aggressiveness, anxiety, and changes in how a child socializes with friends, family, and authorities.
 Depression, emotional insecurity, and mental health disorders can follow due to traumatic experiences.
 Problems with attitude and cognition in schools can start developing, along with a lack of skills such as problem-solving.
 Correlation has been found between the experience of abuse and neglect in childhood and perpetrating domestic violence and sexual abuse in adulthood.

 Additionally, in some cases the abuser will purposely abuse the mother or father in front of the child to cause a ripple effect, hurting two victims simultaneously.
 Children may intervene when they witness severe violence against a parent, which can place a child at greater risk for injury or death.
 It has been found that children who witness mother-assault are more likely to exhibit symptoms of P.T.S.D.
-Consequences to these children are likely to be more severe if their assaulted mother develops P.T.S.D. and does not seek treatment due to her difficulty in assisting her child with processing his or her own experience of witnessing the domestic violence.
+Consequences to these children are likely to be more severe if their assaulted mother develops P.T.S.D. and does not seek treatment due to her difficulty in assisting her child with processing its own experience of witnessing the domestic violence.